French Polynesia travel guide

 Swathed in a kaleidoscope of tropical colour and surrounded by tiny idyllic islets and sparkling coral lagoons, Bora Bora is the talk of the Society Islands and the perfect place to relax on snow white sands or snorkel over crystal clear shallows.
 Tourism and Bora Bora inevitably stroll arm in arm with stilted, over-water bungalows and towering tropical backdrops tempting honeymooners the world over.

-Fatu Hiva is a centre for Marquesas craftwork as well as one of the most naturally beautiful islands in French Polynesia, with the northwest coastline absolutely no exception.
+Fatu Hiva is a center for Marquesas craftwork as well as one of the most naturally beautiful islands in French Polynesia, with the northwest coastline absolutely no exception.
 Rainforests, high grasslands and pandanus trees form much of Fatu Hiva's central plateau with a tough 16km trek from Omoa village to the Bay of Virgins showcasing spectacular scenery over towering cliffs and cascading waterfalls.

 Follow in the footsteps of Herman Melville as you wind your way over a rugged 25km dirt road en-route to the village of Hatiheu in the Taipivai Valley, where sacred me’ae (ritual sites) and paepae (stone platforms) dot the landscape overlooking the bay beyond.
 Known as the ‘Roof of the Gods’, Nuku Hiva is dominated by Mount Muake and Cascade Tevaipo with numerous walking trails to complement the views.